hildogjr/KiCost/docs/usage.rst

       --include DIST [DIST ...]
                             Includes only the given distributor(s) in the scraping process.
-      --no_scrape           Create a spreadsheet without scraping part data from distributor websites.
+      --no_price            Create a spreadsheet without price part data from distributor websites.
-      -rt [NUM_RETRIES], --retries [NUM_RETRIES]
-                            Specify the number of attempts to retrieve part data from a website.
-      --throttling_delay [DELAY]
-                            Specify minimum delay (in seconds) between successive accesses to a distributor's website.
-      --currency [CURRENCY-LOCALE], '--locale' [CURRENCY-LOCALE]
-                            Define the priority locale/country and currency on the scrape.
+      --currency [CURRENCY] Define the priority locale/country and currency on the scrape.
 Use the ISO4217 for currency and ISO3166:2 for country.
 Input e.g.: `US`, `USD`, `US-USD` or `EUR-US`.
                             Currency is priritized over the locale/country.
 If give